xcart/xcart-docs/_pages/kb_en/general_setup/index.md

 description: Install and configure your X-Cart 5 store
 published: true
 ---
-This section contains tutorials on the basic store installation and configuration issues.

-## Beginner's Guide
+Welcome to the X-Cart Knowledge Base - a collection of guides with the most up-to-date documentation, written with merchants in mind!

+Whether you are starting with a free software trial or purchased a paid X-Cart license and are impatient to install the software and make it work for you, use the guides from this section to learn how to use the X-Cart software for your prosperity.

 X-Cart {% link "Beginner's Guide" ref_22Mt5dpo %} can help you if you wonder how to get started and are worried about forgetting the key steps on the way to your first sale.
+It's worth for both those who use a hosted trial and those who intend to install the software locally.
 The Beginner’s Guide covers all the necessary tutorials from choosing a proper hosting to promoting your store and adding extra sale channels.

-## Backup, Restore, Relocate

-*   {% link "How to Back Up and Restore the Site" ref_5cU1i33e %}
-*   {% link "Moving X-Cart to Another Location" ref_6oFmUXC7 %}
-*   {% link "Changing the Admin Panel URL (X-Cart 5.2.7+)" ref_Ta5fHl8u %}
-*   {% link "Restoring Your Store with the Snapshots Feature" ref_h7Oh5T8T %}

-## Configuration and Maintenance

-*   {% link "Configuring Your Store's General Settings" ref_qAZlJxZm %}
-*   {% link "X-Cart Store Security" ref_4ewdbDM8 %}
-*   {% link "Specifying Your Company's Identity and Contact Information" ref_HcSs9eFL %}
-*   {% link "Email Notifications: Setup and Maintenance" ref_5QLrLCu7 %}
-*   {% link "Enabling Catalog Mode (No "Add to Cart" Buttons)" ref_CvAsFxq8 %}
-*   {% link "Сonfiguring the Storefront Options" ref_wGaTsp7Z %}
-*   {% link "Сonfiguring Your Server to Run Scheduled X-Cart Tasks" ref_lLqNzAaq %}
+Other topics in this section provide an introduction to your store's Admin, and walk you through the basic configuration settings.
+Along the way, you will learn how to maintain the software files should such a necessity occur in the future.

+_In this section_:
-*   {% link "Configuring Background Job Queue" ref_raLBcOm3 %}
+*   {% link "Beginner's Guide" ref_22Mt5dpo %}
-*   {% link "What to Do if Your Store Says «We Are Deploying New Changes» and You Cannot Access It" ref_3zSHgdQk %}
+*   {% link "X-Cart Software and Addons Installation" ref_29ulRFCf %}
-*   {% link "Inaccessible Admin Area After Enabling HTTPS" ref_q171FiKp %}
-*   {% link "How to Password Protect Access to Your X-Cart" ref_68xr4sCx %}
-*   {% link "Getting Compliant with the EU Cookie Law" ref_IOt4rapT %}
+*   {% link "Basic Configuration Settings" ref_0trrARqV %}
-*   {% link "Getting Compliant with EU General Data Protection Regulation (GDPR)" ref_6VMSNqoq %}
+*   {% link "Backup.
+Restore.
+Relocate." ref_7gh2WAG9 %}